-It is important also to consider the ability to capture the spread of MHW occurrence.
+- 130 forecast activity being unable to detect this higher-frequency variability; area forecasts, instead, generally follow the tendencies.
+In summary, the forecasts sometimes persist or increase temperature anomalies for too long, suggesting that they fail to capture sporadic cooling.
+Candidate drivers for short term cooling mechanisms not captured by the forecasts include cloud cover changes or winds. - 135 It is important also to consider the ability to capture the spread of MHW occurrence.
 The geographical distribution of intensity in key phases of the MHW life cycle in forecasts agrees well with observations (Fig. 2).
 During the onset, forecasts capture the basin-wide patterns, with MHW occurrence at this stage correctly forecast in the Tyrrhenian Sea, Gulf of Lion and parts of the Adriatic Sea.
 The spread of the MHW conditions during the peak was correctly predicted to cover the south part of the Alboran Sea, the Ionian and southern regions of the Levantine Basin.
-Meanwhile, the Aegean Sea was predicted to be shielded from MHWs and instead experience cold anomalies, most likely caused by cooling related to the Etesian winds (Poupkou et al., 2011).
+Meanwhile, the Aegean Sea was predicted to be shielded - 140 from MHWs and instead experience cold anomalies, most likely caused by cooling related to the Etesian winds (Poupkou et al., 2011).
 Lastly, the first decay phase at the end of August produced very inhomogeneous MHW conditions across the basin.
-This "patchiness", indicative of local-scale processes acting to cool the ocean such as increased cloud cover or weak winds, was indeed predicted, but how well the forecast matches observations depends greatly on the local regions of interest and the exact day and lead time considered.
-Although it is not possible to draw rigorous conclusions from snapshots, the accuracy of basin-wide occurrence, (Fig. 1b) suggests that forecast ability to capture MHW patterns and spread was generally high across the entire summer.
+This "patchiness", indicative of local-scale processes acting to cool the ocean such as increased cloud cover, was indeed predicted, but how well the forecast matches observations depends greatly on the local regions of interest and the exact day and lead time considered.
+Although it is not possible to draw rigorous conclusions from snapshots, the accuracy of basin-wide activity (Fig. 1b) suggests that forecast ability to capture MHW patterns and spread was generally high across the entire summer.